gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Manage_Message_Q.md

 ## Managing message queue {#ManageMessageQ}

-A client sends and receives messages to and from CIC in sequence.
-When a client receives a Directive message from CIC, the message may have the following characteristics.
+Sending and receiving messages to and from CIC occurs in a consecutive way.
+Directive messages returned from CIC may have the following characteristics.
-* Your client may receive a multiple number of Directive messages and messages containing additional information in one delivery from CIC.
+* CIC may return multiple directive messages and messages for additional information at one time.
-* Your client may receive a Directive message through a Downchannel and as a response to an Event message as well.
+* CIC may return directive messages not only through a downchannel but also through a response message to an event message.
-* Your client may receive Directive messages whose dialogue IDs are different.
+* Directive messages may have different dialog IDs.
-* When CIC sends Directive messages, it may not send them in a sequential order.
+* CIC may not return directive messages in a sequential order.

-For this reason, your client should use queue data structure called a "message queue," with which your client can put in and take out messages sequentially that are sent through a Downchannel or as a response to an Event message.
+Because of these characteristics, you must use a queue-based data structure to put in and take out response messages and downchannel messages in a sequential order.
+We call this data structure a "message queue."

-You should develop your client to process Directive messages one at a time as they are being enqueued in a message queue.
-Also, the message being processed should match the dialog ID of the last user request in your client.
-If there is any Directive message whose dialog ID has been canceled, that message and all related additional information should be removed from the message queue.
+Develop your client to process directive messages one at a time as they are enqueued in each message queue.
+Also, the message in processing must be the equivalent of the last user request present in your client.
+User requests are identifiable with dialog IDs and your client must be keeping the dialog ID of the last request.
+If your client is keeping any directive message with a canceled dialog ID in a message queue, such message and its related information must be removed from the queue.

-Client developers should determine the following by considering their UX design plan.
+Determine the following rules in consideration of your UX design plan.
-* The number of message queues and their size
+* The number of messages queues and their size
 * Processing priority of message queues

-If you want to provide UX that runs tasks seamlessly while your client is receiving speech input or producing speech output such as music playback ([AudioPlayer](/CIC/References/APIs/AudioPlayer.md)), you may have to process such Directive messages separately in the related message queue.

-Also, some API namespaces send a single Directive message simultaneously.
-You may not need to manage message queues for such namespaces.
+If you want to provide UX that runs tasks seamlessly while your client is receiving speech input or generating speech output, such as music playback ([AudioPlayer](/CIC/References/APIs/AudioPlayer.md)), you must process such directive messages separately in the message queue.
+Also, there are some API namespaces that send a single directive message simultaneously.
+For such namespaces, you may not have to manage message queues separately.